wemake-services/wemake-python-styleguide/README.md

 ---

-Welcome to the strictest and most opinionated python linter ever.
+Welcome to the strictest and most opinionated Python linter ever.

 <p align="center">
   <a href="https://wemake-python-stylegui.de">